 Traumatic brain injuries can sometimes be diagnosed quickly when the patient reports severe headaches after a head trauma.
 However, the full extent of the brain injury usually is not known until a neuro-psychologist peforms hours of non-invasive testing that can isolate areas of brain dysfunction.

-If you were seriously injured in an accident involving slippery surfaces, please contact The Maurer Law Firm to schedule a free consultation with our experienced Poughkeepsie slip and fall lawyer.
+If you were seriously injured in an accident involving slippery surfaces, please contact The Maurer Law Firm to schedule a free consultation with our experienced Fishkill slip and fall lawyer.